 During Incremental refresh as well, query folding help to perform efficient report operation and help in reducing the refresh duration.

-Some of the sources which support query folding are relational database, OData Feed, Sharepoint List, Active directory, etc. It is very essential to know whether query folding is taking place for a particular query or not.
+Some of the sources which support query folding are relational databases, OData Feed, Sharepoint List, Active directory, etc. It is very essential to know whether query folding is taking place for a particular query or not.
 If the native query option is enabled for a query then Query Folding is taking place if not enabled then Query Folding is not taking place.
 Please see the below screenshot for reference.

 Step 2: Disable the Enable Load Option for a Query

-Whenever a table is loaded in the form of query in the Power Query then by default enable load option is active and that particular query is loaded into the data model.
-But there are certain tables that act as a supporting table and are not required in the data model.
+Whenever a table is loaded in the form of a query in the Power Query then by default enable load option is active and that particular query is loaded into the data model.
+But there are certain tables that act as a supporting tables and are not required in the data model.

 We can disable the Enable Load option for such supporting tables so that they do not load into the data model and increase its size since we know there is a data size limitation for free, pro licenses, and also in premium capacity.